arthurpark/primitive-ui/ABOUT.md

 - When using TypeScript, type checking eliminates use of invalid values and conflicts.
 - It provides better composability.
 It's easier to apply different width/height in the example compared to when `<Box>` was not available.

-Given these benefits, there are some philosophy behind element-ui:
+Given these benefits, there are some philosophy behind primitive-ui:

 - Always provide fully typed values for supported style
 - Group related styles to a single prop (e.g. padding/margin/background)
-- Extend elements and provide excape hatch (className): `className` prop is a good example for this, but applies to anything in element-ui.
-To act as a building block, element-ui has to support all raw HTML element props so user doesn't need to eject when user needs unsupported feature.
+- Extend elements and provide excape hatch (className): `className` prop is a good example for this, but applies to anything in primitive-ui.
+To act as a building block, primitive-ui has to support all raw HTML element props so user doesn't need to eject when user needs unsupported feature.

 Non-goals:

-- Support every single class name from Tailwind CSS: This makes implementation complex. element-ui will try to stay simple and small.
+- Support every single class name from Tailwind CSS: This makes implementation complex. primitive-ui will try to stay simple and small.
 More mappings will be added as we iterate but it probably won't support 100%.
-- Provide full list of component library: element-ui will initially focus on building blocks so you can make your own components and component library.
-Even if a component library will be built, element-ui's elements will be usable independently of the component library.
+- Provide full list of component library: primitive-ui will initially focus on building blocks so you can make your own components and component library.
+Even if a component library will be built, primitive-ui's elements will be usable independently of the component library.

 There are some things I'd like to add, but nothing has been planned yet: